Nicholas-Menanno/FinalProject/OffensiveReport.md

 ## Exposed Services

-The Nmap scan results show the following results usingthe command: nmap -v -sV 192.168.1.110
+The Nmap scan results show the following results using the command: nmap -v -sV 192.168.1.110

 This showed the following services running (note only open ports are listed);